 That “My ears You have opened,” part refers to when a Jewish slave didn’t want to leave his master.

-Under God’s rules slaves had to be released after serving a master for six years.
+Under God’s rules slaves had to be released after serving a master every seventh year.
 It wasn’t uncommon for a slave to want to continue working under a Jewish master because they fared so much better in treatment and respect than those who didn’t.
 (See my article titled “Slavery on God’s Terms”).
 The slave who wanted to stay would voluntarily endure having an ear pierced.
 Sounds okay but remember this was before ice or Novocain.

 The slave would place his head up against something sturdy like a door.
 Then someone would drive a slender, ice pick like spike through the lobe of the slave’s ear against the door creating a hole for an ear ring.
 Naturally it hurt and probably bled a lot but it would eventually heal and a type of ornament could then be worn in it.
 This was the slave’s outward sign of an inward willingness to serve his master for life.
-Why a slave didn’t just wear a sign or some other notice of his voluntary service beats me but it’s a pretty sure thing that God didn’t approve of this type piercing either though it was voluntary.
+Why a slave didn’t just wear a sign or some other notice of his voluntary service beats me but it’s a God approved type of piercing and was voluntary.

 Either way, in verse 6, God is saying: “Look, I really don’t want sacrifices or offerings.
 I want to open your ear (symbolically).
 I want you to submit yourself to a life of service to me.”

 While we’re on the topic of bond servants Christ gave the best example of the open heart.
 He came as foretold.
 He humbled Himself in the likeness of man; not a wealthy or powerful man but as a servant.

 Other God Approved Marring of Bodies